DSIMB/VEP-Benchmark/README.md

 Usage of the pipeline script is described below.

 #### Conda Environments
+If you are not using Docker, you have to set up conda environments.

 Two Conda environments are required:
 1. **Main Environment**: Set up using the `environment.yml` file: